Are you considering visiting Munich in winter?

 You can purchase your Eurail pass here

 Once you arrive in Munich, a lot of getting around is easy with their U-Bahn (subway/metro system), S-Bahn, or trams.
-If there are out of the way spots you need to get to, a taxi can be taken.
+If there are out-of-the-way spots you need to get to, a taxi can be taken.
 But, public transportation in Munich reaches the most notable places you may want to see during your visit.

 Need a transfer from Munich Airport to your hotel?
 Click here for more information.